Country

 Wall of china

-What is the history behind the construction of the Great Wall of China?
+What is the significance of the Great Wall of China and how has it impacted Chinese history and culture?

 prettypic